-The format of this ClientMessage event does not match the format of ClientMessages in the section called "ClientMessage Events".
+The format of this ClientMessage event does not match the format of ClientMessages in ClientMessage Events.
 This is because they are sent by the window manager to clients, and this message is sent by clients to the window manager.

 Other values of data[0] are reserved for future extensions to these conventions.
 The parameters of the SendEvent request should be those described for the synthetic UnmapNotify event.